LOGIN

 REGISTER

-Groupthink (janis) and its prevention
+Groupthink (Janis) and its prevention

 Select the language:

-Transcription Groupthink (janis) and its prevention
+Groupthink (Janis) and its prevention

-Groupthink is a mode of decision-making that occurs in highly cohesive groups where the pursuit of unanimity and agreement overrides the motivation to realistically evaluate alternative courses of action.
+Groupthink is a mode of decision-making that occurs in highly cohesive groups where the pursuit of unanimity and agreement overrides the motivation to realistically eva luate alternative courses of action.
 This phenomenon, identified by Irving Janis, can lead to disastrous decisions.

 Definition and Enabling Conditions